Revolution (Beatles song): Thompson Twins

-The English pop band Thompson Twins recorded "Revolution" for their 1985 album Here's to Future Days, which was co-produced by Nile Rodgers.
+The English pop band Thompson Twins recorded "Revolution" for their fifth studio album Here's to Future Days (1985), which was co-produced by Nile Rodgers.
 On 13 July that year, in advance of the album's release, the band performed the song with Rodgers, Madonna and guitarist Steve Stevens at the concert held at JFK Stadium in Philadelphia that formed the US part of Live Aid.
 The concert was watched by a television audience estimated at 1.5 billion and raised $80 million for African famine relief.
 In a 2017 interview, Thompson Twins singer Tom Bailey said that, having grown up in the 1960s when music was "about social change and making the world a better place", he now believed that it had become "tamed by the corporate world" and Live Aid represented "the last great moment of rock and roll fist waving for change".

 "Revolution" was one of three tracks on Here's to Future Days to feature Stevens on guitar and was first released in September 1985.
 It was subsequently issued as a single, backed by the non-album instrumental "The Fourth Sunday".
 The band made a promotional video for the single, directed by Meiert Avis.
 The song peaked at number 56 on the UK Singles Chart, spending five weeks on the chart.
 In 2004, the Live Aid performance of the song was included on the four-disc DVD release from the event.

 Stone Temple Pilots

 In October 2001, the rock band Stone Temple Pilots performed "Revolution" live during Come Together: A Night for John Lennon's Words and Music, a television special in tribute to Lennon that raised funds for victims of the September 11 attacks on the World Trade Center.
 Singer Scott Weiland said that the band had selected the song while on tour in Europe, several weeks before Come Together; he added: "Our real decision for picking 'Revolution' was simply because it rocks."
 After their performance received considerable radio airplay, Stone Temple Pilots recorded a studio version of the song, which was released as a single on 27 November 2001.
+The song also appeared as a b-side to the band's previous single "Hollywood Bitch".
 The single reached number 30 on the US Mainstream Rock Tracks chart, was the 77th best-selling single in Canada for 2002, and the 90th best in 2001.